lexieernst/fauci-swag-server/README.md

  - Navigate to the server repository directory `cd fauci-swag-server`
  - Install dependencies `npm install` __(Make sure you have node installed on your machine)__
  - Run the server `npm run dev`
  - test the server by navigating to the url on your browser `localhost:4000`.
-You should see a welome message.
+You should see a welcome message.
 This confirms that the server is running.

  #### Set up the client
  - Navigate to the client repository directory `cd fauci-swag-client`